flamsanct/flamsanct.github.io/org/README.md

 One use case for levels could be minimum level requirements for gaining access to various community and DAO related privileges.
 It could make sense for leadership roles in DAO working groups to require minimum levels to even be eligible for consideration.

-Another possibility is where levels that generally coincide with senior or leadership roles (Level 6 and up) can't be earned automatically and require satisfying a set of pre-requisites in order to considered for manual promotion by higher ranking roles in the DAO.
+Another possibility is with levels that generally coincide with senior or leadership roles (Level 6 and up) can't be earned automatically and require satisfying a set of pre-requisites in order to considered for manual promotion by higher ranking roles in the DAO.
 With this approach, we could even consider entrusting special privileges to the highest levels like limited moderation powers in Discord.

 ### Quests